 Datadog only supports rehydrating from archives that have been configured to use role delegation to grant access.
 Once you have modified your Datadog IAM role to include the IAM policy above, ensure that each archive in your archive configuration page has the correct AWS Account + Role combination.

 In order to rehydrate log events from your archives, Datadog uses a service account with the Storage Object Viewer role.
-You can grant this role to your Datadog service account from the GCP IAM Admin page by editing the service account’s permissions, adding another role, and then selecting Storage > Storage Object Viewer.
+You can grant this role to your Datadog service account from the Google Cloud IAM Admin page by editing the service account’s permissions, adding another role, and then selecting Storage > Storage Object Viewer.